CloudCannon/astro-starter/README.md

 2. Pick a free icon
 3. Go to `src/components/utility/icon.jsx`
 4. Import the component from `'@fortawesome/free-solid-svg-icons'`, `'@fortawesome/free-regular-svg-icons'`, or `'@fortawesome/free-brands-svg-icons'`, depending on which kind of icon it is.
 Tip: After entering 'fa' into one of the destructured objects, you should see an autocomplete dropdown list to help you with the correct syntax.
-5. Add another if statement following the format the other icons use.
+5. Add another case to the switch statement following the format the other icons use.
-6. Add the name you just used in the conditional of the if statement to `data/icons.json`, which populates the icon dropdown list used for icons in the placeholder components.
+6. Add the name you just used in the conditional of the switch statement to `data/icons.json`, which populates the icon dropdown list used for icons in the placeholder components.

 To remove Font Awesome Icons: